 20 Fun Christmas Gift Ideas For Your Dog

 Finding a gift that your dog will enjoy isn’t too difficult (dogs are easy to please and awesome like that), but finding one that will last?
-Well that’s where the real challenge is.
+Well that’s another story.

-It’s not easy choosing dog toys.
-Dog toys get expensive, and it’s hard to know just by looking at them which ones won’t be torn to shreds in seconds.
+Dog toys are expensive, and it’s hard to know just by looking at them which ones won’t be torn to shreds in seconds.
 I know because I’ve been there many, many times.
 I can’t even count how many toys my dog has been able to destroy within minutes.